Check these must have LMS Security Features that guarantee your data secure and prevent piracy.

 Create a bullet-proof content production process and protect your course content by following these backup best practices:

-- Conduct backups offsite on a separate server
+- Conduct backups offsite on a dedicated server

 - Test backups frequently to ensure the data is stored in the right format